-Has a broker, lender or talking head on TV told you to buy an apartment now because interest rates are going up?
+Has a broker, lender or talking head on TV told you to buy now because interest rates are going up?
 If so, you need to tell them they’re in the wrong business – they could make billions of dollars with that information!

 Table of Contents: